interstitialRedirectModalTitle

 The stream channel is being allowed to form naturally through the previous reservoir area while the stream section running through the dam breach is designed to accommodate higher streamflows.
 The rock and soil material removed from the breach was placed on the upstream and downstream sides of the remaining intact sections of dam.

-Visitors will be able to see the juxtaposition of our past and our future, as portions of the dam—including the stoned lined spillway—remain intact, and pieces of the timber crib encountered during construction are on display allowing for historic interpretation of the original dam and its construction.
+Visitors will be able to see the juxtaposition of our past and our future, as portions of the dam—including the stoned lined spillway—remain intact, and pieces of the timber crib encountered during construction are on display allowing for historical interpretation of the original dam and its construction.

 Ecological benefits will continue to increase over time, as native vegetation becomes re-established in the former reservoir area, improvements in riverine, wetland, and riparian habitats occur and the movement of species between headwater and downstream reaches are restored.